Help to Buy explained

 You can use the savings and bonus from your Lifetime ISA towards the purchase of your first home, providing that the property you purchase is valued under £450,000.

-You can find out more about the Help to Buy ISA here, and you can find out more about the Lifetime ISA here.
+You can find out more about the Lifetime ISA here.

 Help to Buy Shared Ownership